Latest posts by Liya Swift (see all)

 After discovering his talent for music and the recording arts, Blake was off like a rocket.
 Fortunately his high school was actually supportive of the arts and of unconventional education:

-Blake was so driven he took accelerated courses so that he could graduate early:
+Driven to pursue a career in audio, Blake took accelerated courses so he could graduate high school early:

-Blake graduated Recording Connection and with work he landed through the connections he’d made.
-That put him firmly in place to grind it out and that’s what he did.
-Over the past few years he’s worked at multiple high profile studios throughout the San Diego area.
-After that, he found it was time.
-He was ready to take things to a new level.
+Blake graduated Recording Connection and went right into grinding it out with the connections he’d made.
+Over the past few years he’s been building his CV by working freelance and at multiple high-profile studios throughout the San Diego area.
+After that, he found the time had come—he was ready to take things to a new level.

 Today, Blake has his own two-story studio in San Diego dubbed Mercury Mastering, located just steps from the beach.
-Clients he’s worked with include musicians from across the musical spectrum: Kanye West, Cheap Trick, the members of P.O.D, Chicago, Mase, Ted Nugent, are just a few.
-Having built a rich understanding of post-production one project at his time, he’s now focusing on revolutionizing the way mastering gets done.
-Knowing Blake’s work ethic and diehard tenacity, we’re sure we’ll be hearing more about that soon.
+Clients he’s worked with include musicians from across the sonic spectrum: Kanye West, Cheap Trick, the members of P.O.D, Chicago, Mase, Ted Nugent, are just a few.
+Having built a rich understanding of post-production one project at a time, the Grammy-nominated engineer is currently focusing his efforts on revolutionizing the way mastering gets done.
+Knowing Blake’s superior work ethic and diehard tenacity, we’re sure we’ll be hearing more about that soon.